kyma-project/istio/docs/user/00-42-proxy-stats-matcher.md

       maxEjectionPercent: 100
 ```

-#### 4. Deploy Source Pods with Outlier Detection Metrics Enabled
+#### 5. Deploy Source Pods

 Deploy two curl pods in the `source` namespace.
-Enable outlier detection metrics on each via the `proxy.istio.io/config` annotation:
+Since `proxyStatsMatcher` is configured globally, metrics are automatically enabled on all proxies:

 ```yaml
 apiVersion: v1